 Clearly, I have some issues to work on.

-I don’t know if there’s any solution to the wet jammy issue, but today I can offer a simple tutorial for turning your favorite bar soap into homemade facial cleanser, thus eliminating the stuck-to-the-counter-forever bar soap.
+I don’t know if there’s any solution to the wet jammy issue.
+But today I can offer a simple tutorial for turning your favorite bar soap into homemade face wash, thus eliminating the stuck-to-the-counter-forever bar soap.

-How to Make Your Own Homemade Facial Cleanser
+How to Make Your Own Homemade Face Wash

 - 1 bar of your favorite goats milk soap (my brand recommendation, and why I recommend goats milk soap)